Liberty Aviation Museum header

 Animated-flashing-construction-barracade

-The Liberty Aviation Museum and Tin Goose Diner remain OPEN and accessible throughout construction of the new exits off of US State Rte 2.
+The Liberty Aviation Museum is OPEN (Tin Goose Diner Closed for the season) and accessible throughout construction of the new exits off of US State Rte 2.
 To visit us if you are coming from the East or West, use the State Route 269 exit off of State Rte 2 for Marblehead.
 Bear right at the end of the exit, then right at the first stop sign.
 Proceed West about 2 miles to the Liberty Aviation Museum & Tin Goose Diner located on the field of the Erie-Ottawa International Airport (Carl Keller Field) (PCW).

 From Catawba or Marblehead (not off of State Rte 2), off of State Rte 163, head south on State Route 53 (signs say local traffic only and we're local traffic), enter the museum entrance off of State Route 53 at our digital sign by the Shores & Islands Welcome Center on your right and follow the half circle to our gravel back drive.
 Follow the driveway along to the gravel parking area and continue to building one (Island Airlines white hangar and follow the side drive to the front parking area and park up front.
 Enter through the main entrance.
 Most GPS applications will get you to us; but if you need help, and/or lost, please feel free to call us at 419-732-0234.
 We'll do our best to get you to our location!